PatrykkM/invoices-app/README.md

 ---

-### 5️⃣ Test the JSON import
+### 4️⃣ Test the JSON import

-In the frontend folder you have test.json from which you can get data to create an invoice.
+You can use the test.json file located in the frontend folder to load data for generating an invoice.

-)

 ---